robertpeteuil/get-creds-from-state/README.md

   - `-d` display encypted data
   - `-n` no decryption of data (includes `-d`)

-## TODO
+## To Test

-- Test output for values decrypted with `keybase` and remove entranious text if necessary
-- `gpg` sends the following text to stderr for each decryption, which is filtered out
+- `gpg` outputs the text below to stderr which is filtered out
-  - gpg: encrypted with 4096-bit RSA key, ID 54D0A5FD449203BD, created 2014-01-27
+  - `gpg: encrypted with 4096-bit RSA key, ID 23B2A5AB229679FA, created 2018-07-11`
+- Need to determine if `keybase` output contains similar entranious text
+  - if present, need to add filter to remove it